zsc/Step-Audio/README.md

     </tbody>
 </table>

-*Note: Results marked with "\*" on TriviaQA dataset are considered for reference only.*
+* Note: Results marked with "\*" on TriviaQA dataset are considered for reference only.*

-*TriviaQA dataset marked with "\*" indicates results are for reference only.*

 #### 5.3.3 Audio instruction following
 <table>